Ahmednas211/aws-centralized-logging/README.md

 # Centralized Logging on AWS Solution
-**Centralized Logging on AWS has been superseded by the Centralized Logging with OpenSearch [Centralized Logging with OpenSearch](https://aws.amazon.com/solutions/implementations/centralized-logging-with-opensearch/) solution.
+**Centralized Logging solution on AWS has been superseded by the Centralized Logging with OpenSearch [Centralized Logging with OpenSearch](https://aws.amazon.com/solutions/implementations/centralized-logging-with-opensearch/) solution.
 All existing deployments will continue to work but the solution will no longer be supported and maintained.**

 ## Table of content